skipto-landmarks-headings/browser-extension/README.md

    menuitems corresponding to the data they have been sent, it:
     1. Gets a list of all `menuitems` from `SkipToMenu`;
     1. Creates an instance of `KbdEventMgr`, passing in the `menuitems`.
-This script handles keyboard navigation of the `SkipToMenu` element's `menuitems`.
+This script handles keyboard navigation of all the `menuitems` contained by the `SkipToMenu` element.

 At this point, the `SkipToMenu` element is fully initialized and its DOM content is subsequently displayed.